-04 May Precious Metals – Tips for Purchase, Storage and Shipment of Coins
+Precious Metals – Tips for Purchase, Storage and Shipment of Gold Coins

-Recently we were requested by one of our clients to help with the liquidation of bullion coins holdings they’d purchased a couple of years earlier from another provider.
-Upon receiving the coins we quickly realised many of them were damaged, scratched, and generally looking worse-for-wear.
-The damage most likely occurred during the international transit – The client had bought the coins from one dealer, and shipped them to another location for storage.
+Recently we were requested by one of our clients to help with the liquidation of bullion gold coins and precious metals holdings they’d purchased a couple of years earlier from another provider.
+Upon receiving the Gold coins we quickly realised many of them were damaged, scratched, and generally looking worse-for-wear.
+The damage most likely occurred during the international transit – The client had bought the coins from one dealer and shipped them to another location for storage.

 Whoever had been responsible for moving them had simply dumped them all in a box, without any thought for what the results may be, and shipped them off.

-This inexcusable lack of regard for the proper packaging of the coins ended up costing our clients THOUSANDS OF DOLLARS on the sale price, because the coins were sold as scrap, and not as good bullion coins.
+This inexcusable lack of regard for the proper packaging of the Gold coins ended up costing our clients THOUSANDS OF DOLLARS on the sale price because the coins were sold as scrap, and not as good bullion Gold coins.

 This pointless loss would have been easily avoided if only our client were aware of the following tips: